-Primary bone cancer, which develops in the bone, accounts for less than 1% of all cancers, according to the American Cancer Society.
+This type of bone cancer accounts for less than 1% of all cancers, according to the American Cancer Society.
 Primary bone cancers are also known as sarcomas.
 This cancer forms in the bone but can spread to other parts of the body.
 It most often develops in the long bones of the arms and legs.

 There are four types of primary bone cancer:

-Osteosarcoma – The kind of cancer detected in long bones- often in legs and sometimes in the arms.
+This kind of cancer is usually detected in long bones- often in the legs and sometimes in the arms.
 It tends to occur mostly in children and young adults.

-Ewing Sarcoma – This kind of cancer usually grows in the bones or in the soft tissue around the bones, such as cartilage or the nerves.
+This kind of cancer usually grows in the bones or the soft tissue around the bones, such as cartilage or nerves.
 It usually affects people from the ages of 10 to 20 and has a high rate of being cured.

-Chondrosarcoma – Chondrosarcoma is a cancer that starts in cartilaginous tissue.
+This is a type of cancer that starts in cartilaginous tissue.
 Cartilage is a type of connective tissue that lines joints and covers the ends of bones.
 Chondrosarcoma most commonly develops in the pelvis, upper leg, and shoulder and grows slowly, though it can sometimes spread rapidly to other parts of the body.
 It is a type of cancer that typically affects those over the age of 40.

 Secondary bone cancer means that cancer began in another part of the body and has now spread to the bone (metastasized).
 It is also known as metastatic bone cancer, bone metastases, or bone mets.
 Bones commonly affected by secondary bone cancer include the spine, ribs, pelvis, and upper bones of the arms (humerus) and legs (femur).
 Because the bone is one of the most common places where cancer spreads, secondary bone cancer is more common than primary bone cancer.

 Secondary bone cancer is described into two main types: